galastrostats/general/python-data-analysis.md

-# Python Basic Data Analysis Tutorial using Anaconda
+# Python Basic Data Analysis Tutorial

-To install the user-friendly Anaconda python interface on your laptop and learn to load, manipulate, and plot data, complete the following tutorial.
+To learn to load, manipulate, and plot data, complete the following tutorial.

-If you want to use Python in a terminal instead of using the graphical Spyder IDE look at these [alternative insructions and commands](https://github.com/galastrostats/general/blob/master/ipython-terminal.md).
+The tutorial assumes you will use the graphical Spyder interface in the Anaconda distribution of python, and explains how to install Anaconda.
+If you want to use Python in a terminal instead, look at these [alternative insructions and commands](https://github.com/galastrostats/general/blob/master/ipython-terminal.md) for use with ipython on the linux command line.

-## Part I: Installation
+## Part I: Installation of Anaconda

 See installation instructions for your [personal laptop](https://github.com/galastrostats/general/blob/master/python-setup-laptop.md) or a [department workstation](https://github.com/galastrostats/general/blob/master/python-setup-linux.md)